dotnet/runtime/docs/design/coreclr/botr/readytorun-format.md

 ## ReadyToRunSectionType.CrossModuleInlineInfo (v6.2+)
 The inlining information section captures what methods got inlined into other methods.
 It consists of a single _Native Format Hashtable_ (described below).

 The entries in the hashtable are lists of inliners for each inlinee.
 One entry in the hashtable corresponds to one inlinee.
-The hashtable is hashed the version resilient hashcode of the uninstantiated methoddef inlinee.
+The hashtable is hashed with the version resilient hashcode of the uninstantiated methoddef inlinee.

-The entry of the hashtable is a counted sequence of compressed unsigned integers which begins with an InlineeIndex which has flags which then defines how a sequence of inliners may be read from the file.
+The entry of the hashtable is a counted sequence of compressed unsigned integers which begins with an InlineeIndex which combines a 30 bit index with 2 bits of flags which how the sequence of inliners shall be parsed and what table is to be indexed into to find the inlinee.

 * InlineeIndex
   * Index with 2 flags field in lowest 2 bits to define the inlinee
-    - If flags & 1 == 0 then index is a MethodDef RID, and if the module is a composite image, a module index of the method follows
+    - If (flags & 1) == 0 then index is a MethodDef RID, and if the module is a composite image, a module index of the method follows
-    - If flags & 1 == 1, then index is an index into the ILBody import section
+    - If (flags & 1) == 1, then index is an index into the ILBody import section
-    - If flags & 2 == 0 then inliner list is:
+    - If (flags & 2) == 0 then inliner list is:
       - Inliner RID deltas - See definition below
-    - if flags & 2 == 2 then what follows is:
+    - if (flags & 2) == 2 then what follows is:
       - count of delta encoded indices into the ILBody import section
       - the sequence of delta encoded indices into the first import section with a type of READYTORUN_IMPORT_SECTION_TYPE_ILBODYFIXUPS
       - Inliner RID deltas - See definition below

-* Inliner RID deltas (for multi-module version bubble images (specified by the module having the READYTORUN_FLAG_MULTIMODULE_VERSION_BUBBLE flag set)
+* Inliner RID deltas (for multi-module version bubble images specified by the module having the READYTORUN_FLAG_MULTIMODULE_VERSION_BUBBLE flag set)
   - a sequence of inliner RID deltas with flag in the lowest bit
   - if flag is set, the inliner RID is followed by a module ID
   - otherwise the module is the same as the module of the inlinee method